demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-list-rules

 ***
 Returns a list of predefined Security Rules.
-**Note**: When passing a query, all other arguments are overridden.
-Make sure the query includes all necessary filters.
+(When passing a query, all other arguments are overridden.
+Make sure the query includes all the filters you want).

 #### Base Command